DIY Natural Home Scents For The Holidays

 DIY Oil Warmer

 Though, not totally DIY, it is a great option!
-If you are unable to find a cheap one like this, I have just found a fairly affordable and gorgeous nonelectric oil warmer on Amazon!
-It would be perfect to have out at Christmas, check it out!
+If you are unable to find a cheap one like this, I have just found a fairly affordable and gorgeous nonelectric oil warmers on Amazon!
+They would be perfect to have out at Christmas, check it out!

 I love fun household DIYS I am always looking for simple ones I can do by myself!
 If you make any of these scents for your home, please take a picture and tag me on Insta @jessejaneblogs.
 Thank you for staying until the end, and please do give this post a share!
 Don’t forget to subscribe before you go so you never miss out on new posts and to snag yourself some freebies!